-- Ánimo Mae Jemison continues to focus on how to best serve its English Learner population with a number of interventions to ensure English Learners receive the supports necessary to graduate. - Ánimo Mae Jemison will continue to focus on Math performance for all students.
-CAASSP data reflected 17% of students meeting or exceeding standard and we would like to see this number increase with the development of a strategic plan by the Math Department and emphasis on classroom walkthroughs for rigorous instruction focused on building conceptual understanding.
+- Ánimo Jefferson continues to focus on how to best serve its English Learner population with a number of interventions as well as both Designated and Integrated ELD for all English Learners to ensure they receive the supports necessary to graduate. - Ánimo Jefferson will continue to focus on Math performance for all students.
+CAASPP data reflected 23% of students meeting or exceeding standard and we would like to see this number increase with the development of a strategic plan by the Math Department and emphasis on classroom walkthroughs for rigorous instruction focused on building conceptual understanding.
 To support the focus on rigorous math instruction, the school will participate in Math Mondays a weekly walkthrough of all math classrooms by the administrative team to observe math instruction, assess pacing of curriculum, and determine next steps for coaching math teachers.
 Twice per year, these visits will be joined by the Chief Executive Officer, Chief Academic Officer, and Director of Math and Science Programs.
-Additionally, Ánimo Mae Jemison is piloting a new math curriculum to accelerate student outcomes.
+Additionally, Ánimo Jefferson adopted a new math curriculum to accelerate student outcomes. - Ánimo Jefferson is committed to meeting the needs of all students, including students with disabilities.
+While the tables below show that students with disabilities are growing at similar to the district and state despite entering Ánimo Jefferson significantly behind, Ánimo Jefferson will increase supports for students with disabilities.
+The following improvements will be implemented in the 2019-20 school year and throughout the new charter term: - Focus on reducing chronic absenteeism for students with disabilities through individualized support and increased data monitoring - o Hired an additional special education aide - o Targeted coaching to better meet the academic needs of students with disabilities